kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_indexing_nd.md

 # Indexing multidimensional arrays

-As for unidimensional arrays, we also index multidimensional arrays using integers in brackets.
+As for [unidimensional arrays](numpy_indexing_slicing_1d.md), we index multidimensional arrays using integers in brackets.
 Using a single integer indexes the first dimension.
 For example:

 **Example 1: Read the marker position at first sample**